web-platform-tests/rfcs/rfcs/wpt-for-aams.md

 #### Potential WebDriver extensions for accessibility

-There is [a proposal](https://github.com/WICG/aom/issues/203) to add an extension to WebDriver to allow accessing a full "computed accessibility node" for an element.
+There is [a proposal](https://github.com/WICG/aom/issues/203) and a related [WPT Pull Request](https://github.com/web-platform-tests/wpt/pull/55784) to add an extension to WebDriver to allow accessing a more complete list of computed accessibility properties.

 This would allow fetching a much more extensive set of computed accessibility properties for an element via WebDriver.
-Like Computed Label and Computed Role, these would be querying the platform-independent, computed accessibility tree.
+Like Computed Label and Computed Role, these would be querying the platform-independent, browser-internal accessibility tree.

 #### First attempt at AAM tests in WPT: Extending testharness.js